equinor/radix-public-site/public-site/docs/docs/topic-domain-names/index.md

 There can be several domain names mapped to [application components](/start/radix-concepts/index.md#component) in Radix.

-The domain names are composed of information from the application, and the [Radix cluster](../../start/radix-clusters/) where the application is hosted:
+The domain names are composed with information from the application, and the [Radix cluster](../../start/radix-clusters/) where the application is hosted:

 - `component-name`: The name of the component, e.g. `frontend`.
 - `app-name`: The name of the application, e.g. `myapp`.